-It’s natural to feel hesitant about hiring a Social Security Disability lawyer.
+It’s natural to feel hesitant about hiring a Social Security disability lawyer.
 Many questions may run through your mind ranging from affordability to time.
 Weighing your options may give you more insight into the benefits of having legal representation.
 Here are four key ways a disability lawyer or advocate can help you.

-Hiring a Disability Lawyer Reason #1: To Acquire Medical Records
+Reason #1: To Acquire Costly Medical Records

-Hiring a Disability Lawyer Reason #2: To Check on Your Claims Status
+Reason #2: To Check on Your Claims Status

-Hiring a Disability Lawyer Reason #3: To Appeal a Denial
+Reason #3: To Appeal a Denial

 After all the time and effort that went into the initial application process, receiving a denial letter from the SSA can be devastating.
 Lawyers know how the appeals process works and they’ll be by your side throughout the entire ordeal.
 There can be many levels of appeal that your claim may have to go through.

-Hiring a Disability Lawyer Reason #4: No Up-Front Fees
+Reason #4: No Up-Front Disability Lawyer Fees

 Most disability lawyers work on a contingency basis.
 This means there are little to no out-of-pocket costs to secure legal aid.
 In almost all cases, fees will not come into play until you are awarded disability benefits.
 The maximum amount of money that an attorney can charge is 25% of your back pay, or up to $6,000 — whichever is less.
 The attorney can only deduct this amount from the back pay the SSA awards you.
 That means you never owe a lawyer anything out of your own pocket.

 However, there are some situations where the SSA may not award you any backpay.
 If this happens, your lawyer would more than likely file a petition to obtain approval of a fee with the SSA.